simsaens/StretchyLayout/README.md

 Here's the view hierarchy for the basic version of the app.
 You can see it has three views.
 The header `UIImageView`, the red backing behind the text, and the long `UILabel` containing our text content.
+The bright red lines represent our Auto Layout constraints.

 We're going to build this using an Auto Layout framework called [SnapKit](http://snapkit.io).
-SnapKit is a simple iOS framework that makes Apple's Auto Layout API ... sane.
+SnapKit is a simple iOS framework that makes Apple's Auto Layout API... sane.
 It's dead simple to use and makes programming with Auto Layout genuinely pleasurable.

 Most of the code will live in `viewDidLoad` of our